Emilsivertsson/TodoAws/README.md

 Or read the Post-man documentation [here](https://documenter.getpostman.com/view/27137666/2s9YyzcdBV)

 ### Ci/CD pipeline
-The application is deployed on AWS using a CI/CD pipeline.
+The application was deployed on AWS using a CI/CD pipeline.
 The pipeline starts with GitHub Actions, where the application is built and tested.\
 if the tests pass, the application is first built and pushed to a docker repository.
 Then packed into an Artifact.\
 AWS CodePipeline uses a webhook to listen for changes in the GitHub repository.
 When a change is detected, the pipeline is triggered.\
 The pipeline gets the source code from the GitHub repository and starts the build process, according to the buildspec.yml file.\